agi-merge/waggle-dance/README.md

 - Copy `.env.example` to `.env` and configure the environment variables.

-### 🐘 Database
+### 🐘 Primary Database

-Prisma adds a layer of abstraction of a database.
+Prisma adds a layer of abstraction over a database.
 The database is used as the source-of-truth of the state of an app deployment.
 E.g. sessions, accounts, any saved chains/results, etc.

+Note that this is different than the user's uploaded documents, however it may store metadata about the documents.

 ```bash
 pnpm db:generate